When it’s freezing outside, it’s cozy inside.

 Fading Transmission - The portion of energy transmitted in a spectral region from 300 to 600 nanometers.
 This region includes all of the ultraviolet energy and part of the visible spectrum, and will give the best representation of relative fading rates.
 The lower the number, the better the glass is for reducing fading potential of carpets and interior furnishings.

 U-Factor - This represents the heat flow rate through a window expressed in BTU/hr·ft²·°F, using winter night weather conditions of 0°F outside and 70°F inside.
 The smaller the number, the better the window system is at reducing heat loss.

 Cardinal actively supports and participates in the National Fenestration Rating Council (NFRC).
 Windows with LoĒ - 180 that are rated and certified by the NFRC can comply with Energy Star™ requirements in all regions of the country.
 Northern zone will likely require the addition of LoĒ-i89 on the 4th surface to comply with U-Factor requirements.
-(See http://www.energystar.gov/products/windows for more information on the Energy Star windows program.)
+(See https://www.energystar.gov/products/certified-products/detail/residential-windows-doors-and-skylights for more information on the Energy Star windows program.)

 LoĒ-180 can be purchased in hurricane-resistant laminated glass, as well as in a variety of shapes and sizes.

 To learn more about LoĒ-180 and other Cardinal Glass products, ask your window manufacturer, contractor or architect.